codecentric/typescript-generator/README.md

 ====================

 :information_source: This is a fork of [vojtechhabarta/typescript-generator](https://github.com/vojtechhabarta/typescript-generator).
-It seemms that the author of the original code does not maintain it anymore, so I decided to fork it to release a version including Jackson 3 support.
+It seems that the author of the original code does not maintain it anymore, so I decided to fork it to release a version including Jackson 3 support.
 ---